 - Integrate wetland values into the government’s sustainable development planning;

 - Change the practices of the wider oil and gas sector in order to understand wetland values and protect, sustain and restore them.

-While this work happens under our partnership with Shell, we are not directly involved in the clean-up of oil pollution, but include the oil industry as an important stakeholder for our new ways of planning development, and improving the condition of wetlands and water resources to benefit both biodiversity and human well-being.
+While this work happened under our partnership with Shell, we are not directly involved in the clean-up of oil pollution, but include the oil industry as an important stakeholder for our new ways of planning development, and improving the condition of wetlands and water resources to benefit both biodiversity and human well-being.

 The Abobiri, Obia-yagha and Opume communities in the Niger Delta have changed the way they manage their wetland environment.
-58 community member-groups provided with access to micro-credits have stopped wetland-detrimental livelihood practices (mainly mangrove cutting) and switched to wetland-friendly livelihood practices such as fish, periwinkle, plantation and poultry farming.
+Fifty-eight community member-groups provided with access to micro-credits have stopped wetland-detrimental livelihood practices (mainly mangrove cutting) and switched to wetland-friendly livelihood practices such as fish, periwinkle, plantation and poultry farming.
 In addition, they are contributing to wetland restoration through wetland tree nurseries and restoration, tree planting and clearing of waterways overgrown by invasive plant species.